abmgames/LocationPicker_SupportRTL_Language/README.md

 Swift Package Manager is currently only available with the Swift 3 development [snapshots](#https://swift.org/download/).

-To integrate `LocationPicker` into your Xcode project using Swift Package Manager, specify it in your `Packages.swift`:
+To integrate `LocationPickerRTL` into your Xcode project using Swift Package Manager, specify it in your `Packages.swift`:

 ```swift
 import PackageDescription